 After a delicious breakfast we jump on our bikes to explore the Sukhothai Historical Park, formerly a walled city surrounded by a moat, which contains almost 200 chedi ruins in remarkable condition.
 Chedis are mound-like structures containing Buddhist relics and are important places of worship.
 After lunch we return to the hotel where kids can swim in the pool while parents enjoy a refreshing beverage at the poolside open-air bar or enjoy a foot massage.
 Dinner tonight is on our own to stay in at the resort or explore a local restaurant in town.
-Breakfast and Lunch included.
+Breakfast included.

 Biking: 2 hours, easy terrain.

 Today we continue north to Sri Satchanalai Historical Park on the banks of the Yom River.
 Walk through the ancient town, exploring the stunning ruins and visiting the preserved Celadon Kiln ceramic site at Ban Ko Noi.
 In the afternoon, we complete the drive to the northern capital, Chiang Mai.
 This rest of the day and evening is free to explore Chiang Mai on your own or simply relax at our luxury resort set on the banks of the Mae Ping River.
 Breakfast and lunch included.